novamapp/ai201-project2-fitfindr-starter/planning.md

 **What it does:**
 <!-- Describe what this tool does in 1–2 sentences -->
-The tool search_listings will search through the listings.json dataset in the data folder and return at most three items that match the arguments: description, size, and a max price.
+The tool search_listings will search through the listings.json dataset in the data folder and return items that match the arguments: description, size, and a max price.
 It will either return these matches, sorted by relevance, as an array or it will return an empty array.

 **Input parameters:**
 <!-- List each parameter, its type, and what it represents -->